yallport/sdc-EOgmaNeo/README.md

 Digital 3: Steering Servo

-If you want, you can change these in the [.ino file](https://github.com/ylustina/sdc-EOgmaNeo/blob/master/self-driving%20car/drive/src/SDC_controller_norf.ino).
+If you want, you can change the assignment in the [.ino file](https://github.com/ylustina/sdc-EOgmaNeo/blob/master/self-driving%20car/drive/src/SDC_controller_norf.ino).

 ### Steam Controller ###

 The Steam controller dongle is directly plugged into the Pi.
-Steam controller installation instructions [here](https://github.com/ynsta/steamcontroller).
+Steam controller installation instructions [here](https://github.com/ylustina/sdc-docker#controller) in my Docker repository, or[here](https://github.com/ynsta/steamcontroller), from the driver repo.

+#### Important! ####

 Push a button on the controller on reboot and after starting the daemon!